If Oranga Tamariki takes you to court

 Note: It can be difficult to respond to Oranga Tamariki’s court application within the seven-day time limit, so talk to a lawyer straightaway.
-You can get a lawyer on legal aid if you can’t afford a lawyer yourself.
-You can also visit your local Community Law Centre (see “Other resources” at the end of this chapter) and we can give you some initial advice.
+You can get a lawyer on Legal Aid if you can’t afford a lawyer yourself.
+You can also visit your local Community Law Centre (see “Where to go for more support” at the end of this chapter) and we can give you some initial advice.

 - Oppose everything – You could decide to challenge Oranga Tamariki’s view that your child needs care or protection.

 - Oppose only the specific orders – You could decide to agree that your child does need care or protection but to disagree about the specific court orders that Oranga Tamariki wants.
 For example, instead of a custody order that would take your child away from you for a time, you might argue instead that your child should stay with you and that the judge should instead make a support order and/or a services order for Oranga Tamariki to provide help and support.